ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 4.md

 Let us use an hypothetical example (unrelated to the automobile exercise) to show how you can organize your dataset to make it easy to read and explore.
 Assume you are looking at data for the 50 U.S. states.

 Data is usually organized the following way.
 Regressors are columns and rows are observations.
-In addition, you know you have three types of variables: (1) the **dependent** variable, (2) your regressors **of interest**, (3) and our **control** variables.
+In addition, you know you have three types of variables: (1) the **dependent** variable $(y)$, (2) your regressors **of interest** $(x_i)$, (3) and our **control** variables $(z_i)$.
 Then, you can start with some metadata such as the observation number and the U.S. state.
 Each row is one observation (or one state).
 This metadata helps to identify each row.
 Then you can identify (with borders or different colors) your dependent variable.
 To the right you can have your variable(s) of interest.
 Finally, the last set of columns can be your control variables.
 You may also want to consider other *format* edits that will facilitate your reading of the data such as number of decimals, or horizontal lines every a few observations, and so on).

 The figure below is an example of how a user-friendly dataset in Excel may look like.